-10 Strategies to Improve Nursing Students’ Learning -The Psychology of Education
+10 Strategies to Improve Nursing Students' Learning: The Psychology of Education

-One such cognitive domain is explored in the Ausmed article, Socratic Questioning in Healthcare (Gilkes 2017) which explains critical thinking as an important skill for nurse educators.
+One such cognitive domain is explored in the Ausmed article Socratic Questioning in Healthcare (Gilkes 2017), which explains critical thinking as an important skill for nurse educators.

-Dissimilar to Behaviourists, Cognitive psychologists consider learning as an internal process that involves thinking, understanding, consciousness, and organising information.
+Unlike behaviourists, Cognitive psychologists consider learning as an internal process that involves thinking, understanding, consciousness, and organising information.

-A different learning theory is that of Fundamentalists, who believe learning requires developing inquiry skills and problem solving skills to facilitate information discovery and processing.
+A different learning theory is that of Fundamentalists, who believe that learning requires developing inquiry skills and problem solving skills to facilitate information discovery and processing.